Drafting Indemnification and Hold Harmless Provisions in Commercial Contracts

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide business counsel in drafting and negotiating indemnification and hold harmless provisions in commercial contracts.
+This CLE course will guide business counsel in drafting and negotiating indemnification and hold harmless provisions in commercial contracts.
 The panel will discuss critical elements of indemnification agreements, including scope, exclusions, and cost allocation.
 The panel will review enforceability challenges, the interplay with insurance coverage, and strategies for avoiding common negotiation pitfalls.

 - Drafting indemnification and hold harmless provisions